jacksleight/laravel-omni/README.md

 # Omni

-Omni is a Laravel package and Vite plugin for building universal single-file Blade/Livewire components.
+Omni is a Laravel package and Vite plugin for building universal single-file standard Blade and Livewire components.

 The core goals of Omni are: